%20(2).avif)

 Common alternatives include GitHub Actions, GitLab CI/CD, Jenkins, and Buildkite.

-Our experience with CircleCI helped us build practical delivery patterns, reusable pipeline templates, and troubleshooting playbooks that we use to help clients ship faster while keeping builds reliable and secure.
+Our experience with CircleCI helped us develop practical CI/CD patterns, reusable configuration standards, and troubleshooting playbooks that we use to help clients improve delivery throughput while keeping pipelines reliable, secure, and maintainable.

 Some of the things we did include:

-This work helped us accumulate significant knowledge across different CircleCI use-cases—from greenfield CI/CD setups to complex migrations and performance tuning—and enables us to deliver high-quality CircleCI implementations that fit real delivery constraints.
+This work helped us accumulate significant knowledge across CircleCI use-cases—from greenfield pipeline setups to complex migrations, security hardening, and performance tuning—and enables us to deliver high-quality CircleCI implementations that fit real delivery constraints.

 Some of the things we can help you do with CircleCI include: